NaguKun/car-review-analysis/README.md

 #### Topic_5
 - **Top Terms**: explorer, expedition, vehicle, suv, ford explorer, br, quot, seat
 - **Review Count**: 187
 - **Sample Reviews**: 3 examples

+#### Positive_Topics
+- **Summary**:
+                Analyze the following positive car reviews and identify the main topics/aspects that customers praise.
+                Extract 3-5 key topics and provide a brief description of each.

+                Reviews: Some of you might have read my previous post on the Ford T...
+- **Review Count**: 612
+- **Sample Reviews**: 3 examples

+#### Negative_Topics
+- **Summary**:
+                Analyze the following negative car reviews and identify the main topics/aspects that customers complain about.
+                Extract 3-5 key topics and provide a brief description of each.

+                Reviews: In 1992 we bought a new Taurus and we really loved...
+- **Review Count**: 612
+- **Sample Reviews**: 3 examples

 ### Topic Extraction Quality Assessment